Affine cones over smooth cubic surfaces: Introduction

 \end{theorem}

 \begin{remark} Theorem~\ref{theorem:technical} also provides the exact values of the $\alpha$-invariants for smooth del Pezzo surfaces of degrees $\leqslant 3$.
 We here show how to extract the values from Theorem~\ref{theorem:technical}.
-Let $\mu$ be the value in Theorem~\ref{theorem:GAFA} for the $\alpha$-invariant of $S_d$.
-From \cite[Proposition~3.2]{Pa01} we can easily obtain an effective anticanonical divisor $C$ on the surface $S_d$ such that $(S_d,\mu C)$ is log canonical but not Kawamata log terminal.
-This gives us $\alpha(S_d)\leqslant\mu$.
+Let $\nu$ be the greatest number such that $(S_d, \nu C)$ is log canonical for every member $C$ in $|-K_{S_d}|$.
+The number $\nu$ can be easily obtained from \cite[Section ~3]{Pa01} and checked to be the same as the value listed in Theorem~\ref{theorem:GAFA} for the $\alpha$-invariant of $S_d$.
+By the definition of $\nu$, there is an effective anticanonical divisor $C$ on the surface $S_d$ such that $(S_d,\nu C)$ is log canonical but not Kawamata log terminal.
+This gives us $\alpha(S_d)\leqslant\nu$.

-Suppose that $\alpha(S_d)<\mu$.
-Then there are an effective anticanonical $\mathbb{Q}$-divisor $D$ and a positive rational number $\lambda<\mu$ such that $(S_d,\lambda D)$ is not log canonical at some point $P$ on $S_d$.
+Suppose that $\alpha(S_d)<\nu$.
+Then there are an effective anticanonical $\mathbb{Q}$-divisor $D$ and a positive rational number $\lambda<\nu$ such that $(S_d,\lambda D)$ is not log canonical at some point~$P$ on $S_d$.
 Since $\lambda<1$, the log pair $(S_d,D)$ is not log canonical at the point $P$ either.
 By Theorem~\ref{theorem:technical}, there exists a divisor $T\in |-K_{S_d}|$ such that $(S_d,T)$ is not log canonical at $P$.
 In addition, $\mathrm{Supp}(D)$ contains all the irreducible components of $\mathrm{Supp}(T)$.